Study Strategies for General Surgery Residents Preparing for the American Board of Surgery In-Training Examination: What to Keep, Discard, and Adopt.

 CONCLUSIONS: All residents use self-testing as a study strategy.
 Most underuse spacing and overuse highlighting.
 Further research is needed to establish the relationship between these study strategies and ABSITE scores.

 Pletch, Alison; Craig, Wendy; Rappold, Joseph; Whiting, James; and Turner, Christopher, "Study Strategies for General Surgery Residents Preparing for the American Board of Surgery In-Training Examination: What to Keep, Discard, and Adopt."
-(2020).
-Maine Medical Center.
-1879.
+(2021).
+Obstetrics & Gynecology.
+3.